vaibhav34777/Movie-Recommender-System/README.md

 ## Training and Evaluation

 - **Loss Curve:**
-  The training process is monitored using a loss curve, the final training loss is 0.082 and the test loss is 0.097.
+  We have used the MeanSquaredLoss for this model and the final training loss is 0.082 and the test loss is 0.097.
   <img src="output/loss.png" alt="Training Loss Curve" width="600"/>

 - **Scalers:**